Professor of Creative Writing

 Reading from novel in progress, at 'Narrative and Alternative Futures', part of York Literature Festival, March 2014.

-'Creative Writing at York St John University', conference paper, as part of international panel, on curriculum design, AWP conference, Seattle, January 2014.
+'Creative Writing at York St John University', conference paper, as part of an international panel, on curriculum design, AWP conference, Seattle, January 2014.

 'Creative Writing/Creative Research' with Dr JT Welsch, NAWE, York, November 2012.

 ‘Squiddity: The Power of the Squid in Writing’, ‘First Fictions’, University of Sussex, January 2012